What are rare earth elements?

 Uses of rare earth elements

 The uses of rare-earth compounds can be broadly classified into two types like non-nuclear applications and nuclear applications.

 For decolorizing glasses, we used oxides of rare earth elements like cerium, lanthanum, neodymium, and praseodymium.
 These elements are used for the production of protective transparent glass blocks.
 The blocks are used in nuclear technology to protect against radioactive radiation come from nuclear reactions.
 The oxides of rare earth elements absorbed ultraviolet rays from sunlight.
-Therefore, the gasses which contain lanthanum oxide used for the production of sunglasses, goggles for glass blowing, and welding work.
+Therefore, the gasses which contain lanthanum oxide are used for the production of sunglasses, goggles for glass blowing, and welding work.

-Paints, textiles industries
+Paints and textiles industries

 The rare earth compounds are used for the production of lakes, dyes, and paints for porcelain.
 Ceric salts are used for dying In textiles industries, we used ceric salts for drying the clothes.
 Chloride and acetate of rare earth elements are used for making fabrics that are water-proof and acid-resistant.

 Certain compounds of lanthanides are used as a chemical catalyst for hydrogenation, dehydrogenation, and oxidation of various organic compounds.
 Cerium phosphate is a good chemical catalyst used for the production of petroleum.